huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 ### Training

-First, you need to set up your development environment as is explained in the [installation section](#installing-the-dependencies).
+First, you need to set up your development environment as explained in the [installation](#installing-the-dependencies).
 Make sure to set the `MODEL_NAME` and `DATASET_NAME` environment variables.
-Here, we will use [Kandinsky2.2](https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder) and the [Pokemons dataset](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions).
+Here, we will use [Kandinsky 2.2](https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder) and the [Pokemons dataset](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions).

 #### Train decoder